TestCentricity/testcentricity_web/README.md

 ### Locally hosted emulated mobile web browser

 You can also run your tests against emulated mobile device browsers within a locally hosted instance of the Firefox desktop browser.
+The specified mobile browser's user agent and default screen resolution and orientation will be automatically be set in the local Firefox browser instance.
 You may even specify the emulated device's screen orientation.
 For locally hosted emulated mobile web browsers, the `WEB_BROWSER` Environment Variable must be set to one of the values from the table below:

 `WEB_BROWSER` |